How to Create SIMS 4 Clothing CC

 SECTION 2

-Once you are down, you must export your clothing as an OBJ file.
+Once you are done, you must export your clothing as an OBJ file.
 To do this, go to FILE>EXPORT>OBJ

 Choose a name, and a window will pop.
 Make sure you select these settings: